Top 11 Communication Skills and How You Can Improve Them

 Visual communication is a practical way to share information that includes statistics, numbers, and other less digestible information.

 In fact, research shows that visual elements are much easier to process than words.
 One study found that using color in business documents increases recall by 82%.
-Also, using color increases comprehension by 73%.
+It also increases comprehension by 73%.

 Therefore, make use of visual elements when you can to enhance your communication.